When to visit the vet?

 Since genetic factors can play a role in the development of cerebellar hypoplasia, responsible breeding is crucial.
 Breeders should consider genetic testing to identify carriers of the defective gene and avoid mating two carriers to reduce the risk of passing on the disease.

-Although not all cases of cerebellar hypoplasia can be prevented, these measures can reduce many risks, leading to a healthier puppy populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment..
+Although not all cases of cerebellar hypoplasia can be prevented, these measures can reduce many risks, leading to a healthier puppy population.

 Outlook on current research

 Current studies focus on identifying the genetic causes of cerebellar hypoplasia.
-Scientists are using advanced genomic techniques to find possible genetic markers that could lead to a susceptibility to this disease.
-Specific breeds that are more commonly affected, such as the Chow Chow and the Irish Setter, are the focus of some of these investigations.
+Scientists are using advanced genomic techniques to find possible genetic markers that could lead to susceptibility to this condition.
+Specific breeds that are more frequently affected, such as the Chow Chow and Irish Setter, are at the center of some of these investigations.
 By identifying such genetic markers, researchers hope to better understand the disease and possibly develop predictive tests.

 In addition, there is emerging research on neuroplasticity, which examines how the brains of affected dogs can make new connections to partially compensate for the lost functions.
 These studies are promising and could lead to the development of new therapeutic approaches to promote neurological adaptability.